Super Bowl Winning Quarterbacks

 Only seven quarterbacks in Super Bowl QB history have ever won both the NFL MVP award and a Super Bowl in the same season: Patrick Mahomes with the Kansas City Chiefs (2023), Aaron Rodgers with the Packers (2011), Kurt Warner with the Rams (1999), Brett Favre with the Packers (1996), Steve Young with the 49ers (1995), Joe Montana with the 49ers (1989), and Terry Bradshaw with the Steelers (1978).
 A total of 13 more quarterbacks have lost a combined 16 Super Bowls during MVP seasons.

-Who Are The Youngest Quarterbacks To Win The Super Bowl?
+Who Is The Youngest Quarterback To Win A Super Bowl?

-Who Are The Oldest Quarterbacks To Win The Super Bowl?
+Who Is The Oldest QB To Win The Super Bowl?

 How Many Super Bowl Winning Quarterbacks Threw For 4 Or More Touchdowns?